msr-quarc/Liquid/README.md

 We recommend using the a VM image that includes the free Community Edition of Visual Studio 2015.

 To set up and use your own Azure virtual machine with LIQUi|>, check out the [Quick Start Guide](QuickStart.md).

+### Microsoft Azure Information and Cost

+An Azure basic-tier A2 instance is appropriate for most uses of LIQUi|>.
+This VM type, if located in the south central US region, costs $0.148 per hour.
+At 8 hours per day for 21 weekdays in a month, this comes to $24.86 per month.
+See the []Microsoft Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/) for details.

+A new Microsoft Azure account comes with a one month free trial for up to $100 of usage.

+If you are teaching a course using LIQUi|>, the [Microsoft Educator Grant Program](https://www.microsoftazurepass.com/azureu) may be applicable.
+It will provide Microsoft Azure funding for you and your students that will more than cover their LIQUi|> usage.